PLA Strategic Plan

-- Patrons expect multiple access modes to the library, different for each person.
+- Patrons will expect multiple access modes to the library, different for each person.

 - Libraries will continue to be a technology safety net for a large percentage of the population.

-- There will a greater need for assistive technology.
+- There will be a greater need for assistive technology.

-- Technology gives libraries the opportunity to provide services on a one-to-many basis.
+- Technology will give libraries the opportunity to provide services on a one-to-many basis.